vineeth-vk11/components-flutter/README.md

 LiveKit component state management is based on [provider](https://pub.dev/packages/provider), including `RoomContext`, `MediaDeviceContext`, `ParticipantContext`, `TrackContext`, and `ChatContext`.
 You can render components in the corresponding Context, such as `Chat`, `ParticipantLoop`, `ControlBar`, `StatusBar`, `AudioTrack`, `VideoTrack`, `Toggle Buttons`.

-You can create video conferencing, live streaming, or AI Agents applications with minimal lines of code.
+and you can create video conferencing, live streaming, or AI Agents apps with minimal lines of code.

 Please refer to the [flowchart](./docs/flowchart.md) for the widgets topology structure.